lcardsvr/sqlalchemy-challenge/README.md

 The required analysis is in the jupyter notebook under https://github.com/lcardsvr/sqlalchemy-challenge/blob/main/SurfsUp/climate_starter.ipynb.

-a snip of the maximum precipitation per day is presented below.
+A snip of the maximum precipitation per day is presented below.

 ![image](/precipitation_max_plot.png)

 A summary of the precipitation data is below:

-precipitation

 | count |	2021.000000 |
 | ---- | -----|